 Being properly diagnosed for any condition that you have and having professional care during your detox period can make recovery easier.

 Trying to recover from addiction on your own while you have a mental condition that is left untreated can be dangerous.
 Many people experience hallucinations, body aches, cramping, and even nausea as they detox.

 When the body goes through so much while someone is also battling a mental condition, it can have detrimental results.

 If you have been self-medicating, you need to let the staff know right away.
 This allows them to monitor your health and provide you with the specific care that you need.
 Trying to hide it from them would make the situation worse in the long run.

-The spots available for treatment are often limited and fill up quickly so it’s best to contact us as soon as possible.
-Be upfront and honest about what is going on in your life to ensure that they can connect you to the right treatment center and program that will match you with the right therapeutic setting for your group meetings.
+We will talk to you about what is going on in your life to ensure that they can connect you to the right treatment center and program that will match you with the right therapeutic setting for your group meetings.